jledentu/vue-finder/docs/customization.md

 ### Arrow component

 You can define a component to render arrows with the `arrowComponent` prop.
-This component accepts a `expanded` prop, that will receive the expanded state of the item.
+This component accepts the following props:

+- `expanded`: the expanded state of the item
+- `item`: the data of the item
+- `theme`: the theme applied on the `Finder`

 ```html
 <Finder :tree="tree" :arrow-component="arrowComponent" />